Education Counts

 School: Decile

-School: Decile Grouped
+School: Decile grouped

 School decile grouped into Low (Decile 1-3), Medium (Decile 4-7), and High (Decile 8-10).
+Available up until 2022.

 School: Sector